VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

   * Use the upload icon to load the sketch to your board.

   * If it is compiled and uploaded successfully, you will be received the annoucement  “Device programmed”

+  * Switch bridge at jump J7 to position allow to run Application (position 2-3, near USB port).

 **5. BLE Examples**
   * Beside Arduino basic examples, VBLUno packages support some examples use Bluetooth Low Energy (BLE) interface.